AakashKumarNain/Notebooks/WeightedKappa/README.md

 # Why Quadratic Kappa and not simple Kappa score?
 Quadratic Kappa allows you to weight the disagreements differently.
 It is especially useful when the categories are ordered.
 For example, suppose the groundth truth is `1`.
 Now let's say that the rating are on a scale of `1` to `5`.
 If the rater rates it as `5`, then the penalty would be much higher as compared to if the rater rates it as `2`

-# How does it work?
+# How does it calculated?